-The Assessment Review Board Complaint form, filed March 4, 2011 had a check mark beside No. 3 (Assessment amount) and No. 4 (Assessment class) in Section 4 (Complaint Information).
-For Section 5 (Reason(s) for Complaint), an attachment listed 16 grounds for appeal which included issues regarding capitalization rate, rental rates, vacancy allowance and fairness and equity.
+The Assessment Review Board Complaint form filed March 4, 2011 had check marks in boxes No. 3 (Assessment amount) and No. 4 (Assessment class) in Section 4 (Complaint Information).
+For Section 5 (Reason(s) for Complaint), an attachment to the form listed 17 grounds for appeal.

-At the hearing, the Complainant argued only one issue:
+At the hearing, the Complainant argued three issues:

-Should the capitalization rate be increased from 7.25% to 7.75%?
+Issue 1: Should the capitalization rate be increased from 7.25% to 7.75%?